 • Any medical condition that in the judgment of the investigator would make intramuscular injection unsafe.

 • Chronic administration (defined as more than 14 days in total) of immunosuppressants or other immune-modifying drugs during the period starting six months prior to the first vaccine dose.
-For corticosteroids, this will mean prednisone (0.5 mg/kg/day (for pediatric subjects) or equivalent.
+For corticosteroids, this will mean prednisone (0.5 mg/kg/day (for pediatric participants) or equivalent.
 Inhaled and topical steroids are allowed.

 • Planned administration/administration of a vaccine not foreseen by the study protocol in the period starting seven days before each dose and ending seven days after each dose of vaccine administration.

-• Concurrently participating in another clinical study, at any time during the study period, in which the subject has been or will be exposed to an investigational or a non-investigational vaccine/product (pharmaceutical product or device).
+• Concurrently participating in another clinical study, at any time during the study period, in which the participant has been or will be exposed to an investigational or a non-investigational vaccine/product (pharmaceutical product or device).

 • Any confirmed or suspected immunosuppressive or immunodeficient condition, based on medical history and physical examination (no laboratory testing required).